A look at the television market

 And therein lies the point that the manufacturers are missing.
 The selection of a product is made emotionally.
 Things like contrast ratios are only important because they provide the consumer rational reasons to explain how their emotional decision was made.
 Features essentially give the customer permission to make an extravagant purchase and mask it as being wise.
 The more compelling the brand, the more the customer is willing to link the rational to wise.

 There is little else to categorize the television market beyond product attributes and price.
 Manufacturers have done a poor job creating a brand identity and brand messaging that frames the aforementioned descriptors in any way that make the consumer prefer a brand.

 Below is a chart outlining the positions of well-known competitors in the market landscape.
-While some manufacturers like VIZIO tiptoe around meaning, they all remain worried about appearing too different from the rest.
+While a few tiptoe around meaning, they all remain worried about appearing too different from the rest.
 There is a fear of risk associated with branching too far out, even though branching out is how you get the sun.

-It is truly telling of the state of the industry that the most exciting TV is the one that is not out yet; Apple’s rumored TV.
-Product specs and pricing drive scattered purchasing in the short term, but brand provides preference for the long term.
+It is truly telling of the state of the industry that the most exciting TV is the one that is not out yet.
+Apple’s rumored TV.
+Product specs and pricing drive scattered purchasing in the short term.
+But the brand that aligns itself with the personal beliefs that drive purchasing behavior will hold preference for the long term.
 Until manufacturers realize this, the industry will continue on a volatile path.
 If that is the case, do not expect the industry leaders to remain the same.
 It will constantly switch back and forth, without a single brand holding a leadership position.